 “The ultimate online hunting experience with unmatched teamwork depth and endgame content”

 Monster Hunter Rise is all about teaming up to track, fight, and carve enormous creatures in carefully planned hunts.
-It ranks first because its co-op systems go deep: every weapon plays like a different role, and smart teams coordinate traps, buffs, and positioning to bring monsters down efficiently.
+It ranks first because its co-op systems go deep—every weapon plays like a different role, and smart teams coordinate traps, buffs, and positioning to bring monsters down efficiently.
+I've seen groups of two or three genuinely specialize: one player runs support Hunting Horn buffs while others play aggressive Insect Glaive or Bowgun.
 Long-term progression and the Sunbreak expansion give groups a huge ladder of goals to climb together, which drives replay for months.
-The only real drawback is a steep learning curve for new players.
-For committed squads who want intricate teamwork and stable online play, this is the standout choice.
+The steep learning curve is real, though—new players will need a few solo hours before online hunts click.
+For committed squads who want intricate teamwork and stable online play, nothing else on Switch comes close.

 “The definitive loot-driven co-op RPG with endless build variety and seasonal content”